-If you have ever been stricken with a panic attack, or literally been frozen in fear, or just flat out overwhelmed by life, even for a moment, you may relate to this story.
+If you have ever been stricken with a panic attack, or frozen in fear, or overwhelmed by life, even for a moment.

 Dr. Paul Walker, Pastor Emeritus, at Mount Paran Church of God, in Atlanta, Georgia, used this illustration in a sermon probably twenty years ago and I never forgot it.